kristapsbe/meteo_server/README.md

 The default setup expects [ssl certificates](https://letsencrypt.org/) to already be present in the `certs` folder, and it expects `/etc/letsencrypt` to exist on the host.
 Once running the HAProxy container will automatically refresh the certificate every two months.

+Initial certificate and config can be created by running these two commands from within the HAProxy container.

 ```bash
 uv run certbot certonly --standalone
 ```